 Experience the hugely varied habitats and incredible wildlife of northern Botswana on this exclusive 10-day camping safari.
-Making your way from Maun up through the Moremi Game Reserve and to Chobe National Park, the tour ends in Kasane.
+Flying from Maun to Xakanaxa, explore Moremi Game Reserve and then the Chobe National Park, before ending your adventure in Kasane.
 This includes an incredible variety of African habitats - from the wide open plains of the Khwai to the hilly outcrops of Savuti and the teak woodlands of Chobe, you'll be treated to some of the most beautiful - and unspoilt - scenery in Africa.

 Add to that wildlife and birdlife that'll leave you open-mouthed in wonder and you've got the trip of a lifetime.
 This area is home to an enormous array of Africa's finest animals - leopard, lion, elephant, buffalo, giraffe and hippos to name a few.

-We arrive at our mobile tented camp in time to settle in to our spacious tents (beds and linen included) with their private, en-suite bathrooms, before enjoying our first African sunset as dinner is prepared.
+We arrive at our mobile tented camp in time to settle into our spacious tents (beds and linen included) with their private, en-suite bathrooms, before enjoying our first serene African sunset as dinner is prepared.

-Situated on the eastern edge of the Okavango Delta, this area is a wonderland of waterways, flood plains, lagoons, woodland and savannah.
+Situated on the eastern edge of the Okavango Delta, the Moremi area is a wonderland of waterways, floodplains, lagoons, woodland and savannah.
 As such, it offers habitats to a wide range of wildlife and a beautiful array of birds.